-- First, cut a piece of wick 6”-8” and soak the wick in room temperature water (as shown below).
+- First, cut a piece of wick 6”-8” in length and soak the wick in room temperature water (as shown below).
 If the wick material does not readily absorb the water, you can add few drops of soap to the water and soak the wick again.

-- Then thread it through it one of the drainage holes of the pot and over the top rim of the pot.
-At the top of the pot, the wick should be 1” in length or less over the rim and at the bottom there should be at least 2” of wick dangling from the drainage hole (as shown below)
+- Then thread it through one of the drainage holes of the pot and over the top rim of the pot.
+At the top of the pot, the wick should be 1” in length or less over the rim and at the bottom there should be at least 2” of wick dangling from the drainage hole (as shown below).

 - In this example we are using a heavy/thick wick, so one wick per pot is enough for a 3” – 4.5” pot.
 If we used a thin wick, we would insert two individual wicks through two individual drainage holes on either side of the pot, for a 3”-4.5” pot.

 - Finally, fill the pot with potting mix and plant the violet.

 - Place the threaded wick at the bottom into a water reservoir, in a way that only the wick hangs in the water and any part of the pot does not touch the water (as shown below).

 - Make sure the pot is not sitting in water (as shown below), otherwise the roots will start to rot due to overwatering.